Your Hive Hub 360 is losing a big security feature

-(Pocket-lint) - Hive has begun to email customers to remind them that the Hub 360 is about to lose the ability to detect specific sounds - and it's happening soon.
+Hive has begun to email customers to remind them that the Hub 360 is about to lose the ability to detect specific sounds - and it's happening soon.

 The Hive Hub 360 can currently detect when certain sounds occur in your home, like breaking glass or a dog barking for example.
 But the company has started to email existing customers to warn them that the sound detection feature is going away as of 5 January, 2023.
 Once it's gone, the sound detection features won't be available for those who have their Hive Hub 360 up and running at home.